ferhadme/microservice-example/README.md

 Acts as a reverse proxy to accept all application programming interface (API) calls, aggregate the various services required to fulfill them, and return the appropriate result

 ### Account Service (account-service)
 Handles all database-related processes such as account creation, account validation, and etc.

 Plays as gRPC server to Auth Service

 Plays as Producer in Producer/Consumer relation in Kafka.
-For simple demonstration, just produces messages like "Username with @username has been registered"
+For simple demonstration, just produces messages like "Username with 'username' has been registered"

 ### Auth Service (auth-service)
 Handles all authentication/authorization work.